KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/the_gift_of_pure_awareness.md

 ## The Great Relaxation — Trust in God

-When Awareness knows itself as the source, a single, overwhelming truth dawns:
+When Awareness remembers itself as the source, a single, overwhelming truth dawns:

 You are carried.